panosoft/node-chartist/README.md

   - `labels` - An array of string labels to apply to each value.

   - `series` - An array of arrays or objects containing the values to plot.
-If object are used, the following properties are supported:
+If objects are used, the following properties are supported:

     - `name` - A string specifying the name of the series.
 The name will be used in the legend and will be set as the ct:series-name attribute on the series group.